axelmichel/runningmate/README.md

 ### Garmin Connect Synchronization
 To sync your garmin activity data, you need to provide the username and password of your garmin account.
 The app uses the [garminconnect](https://pypi.org/project/garminconnect/) library to fetch the data.
 The data itself is stored in the same way as the imported `tcx` files.
 Your credentials are stored via [keyring](https://pypi.org/project/keyring/).
-The keyring library interfaces with the operating system's credential storage mechanisms, such as Keychain on macOS, Windows Credential Locker on Windo
+The keyring library interfaces with the operating system's credential storage mechanisms, such as Keychain on macOS, Windows Credential Locker on Windows.

 Be aware that the initial sync can take a while, depending on the number of activities you have.
 The app will only fetch new activities, so the sync time will decrease over time.
 ## Installation